Reclaim your cash from companies

 If you need to get a refund through the administrators, don't count on getting all your money back.
 You may be lucky to get anything.
 If you do, it's often just a few pence per pound owed.

-If what you purchased cost £100 or more, and you paid all, or even just the deposit, by credit card, then your credit card company is as equally liable (as the retailer) under Section 75 of the Consumer Credit Act.
+If what you purchased cost more than £100 (ie, £100.01+), and you paid all, or even just the deposit, by credit card, then your credit card company is as equally liable (as the retailer) under Section 75 of the Consumer Credit Act.

 That means whatever rights you had with the retailer/company, you have with the credit card company, so you can get your money back from the card firm.